carlotacb/PAR-Laboratoris/LAB 2/README.md

-# Lab 2: OpenMP programming model and analysis of overheads
+# Lab 2: OpenMP programming model and analysis of overheads [Deliverable points]

-## Deliverable

-### Part I: OpenMP questionnaire
+## Part I: OpenMP questionnaire

 When answering to the questions in this questionnaire, please DO NOT simply answer with yes, no or a number; try to minimally justify all your answers.
 Sometimes you may need to execute several times in order to see the effect of data races in the parallel execution.